oeg-upm/TPool/README.md

 Thread Pool for python 2 with multiple parameters.

 Python2 include an undocumented thread pool which only accept functions with single arguments.
+TPool implements a pool for threads supporting multiple arguments

 ### Why not PPool
 If you want to have access to shared variables.
 But also